26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Two young girls pointing at Forth Rail Bridge South Queensferry

-Here lie the famous trio of bridges across the Forth too.
+Here lie the famous trio of bridges across the Forth, too.

-I thoroughly recommend taking a boat trip to see them at their most impressive on Maid of the Forth.
-Look out for seals and enjoy a scone!
+I recommend boat trips to see them at their most impressive on Maid of the Forth.

 Scone South Queensferry